► BMW 2-series Gran Coupe review

 Right, the fast one.
 What’s the M235i like?

-The interior is only a small step up from a regular 218i or 220d in M Sport trim, with some go-faster-striped seatbelts and extra alcantara the main highlights.
+The interior is only a small step up from a regular 218i or 220d in M Sport trim, with some go-faster-striped seatbelts, sports seats and extra Alcantara being the main highlights.
 But it drives like a different car.

-On narrow, undulating roads north of Lisbon, the M235i turns in and changes direction like a horizontal yoyo, with great response from the front Pirellis (in the dry at least).
+On narrow, undulating roads, the M235i turns in and changes direction like a horizontal yoyo, with great response from the front Pirellis (in the dry at least).

 Like the regular 220d, the steering set-up is very fast, with little need to move your hands from quarter-to-three.
 The response just past the straight ahead is instant, but it manages to avoid feeling nervous.

-On optional adaptive dampers, this car enjoyed better ride quality than the 220d (despite higher spring rates) and, inexplicably, less road noise too despite identically sized Pirellis – perhaps a function of the stiffer body bracing on the M235i, which gets an additional strut brace at the front and ‘boomerang brace’ at the rear to go with stiffer anti-roll bars.
+On optional adaptive dampers, this car enjoyed better ride quality than the 220d, despite higher spring rates – perhaps a function of the stiffer body bracing on the M235i, which gets an additional strut brace at the front and ‘boomerang brace’ at the rear to go with stiffer anti-roll bars.

-The 2.0-litre four-cylinder turbo has a muscular, deep note (partially enhanced by the cabin speakers in Sport mode), and it feels happiest and most potent in its mid-range, dipping in and out of the 332lb ft groundswell of torque.
-Almost like a diesel, but a fun one.
+The 2.0-litre four-cylinder turbo has a muscular, deep note (partially enhanced by the cabin speakers in Sport mode), and feels most potent in its mid-range, dipping in and out of the 332lb ft groundswell of torque.
+Almost like a diesel, but a fun one that’s also happy to rev out.

 To handle all that torque it uses a regular torque converter auto rather than a dual-clutch, which shifts smoothly and swiftly in both manual or auto modes.